 The multilingual plugins fall into at least five distinct types:

 Every approach has its advantages and disadvantages.
-If you want to explore the pros and cons of each, visit the WP codex and read more about your choices.
+If you would like to explore the pros and cons of each, please visit the “How to choose the right multilingual solution” at WP codex and read more about your choices.

 The purpose of this tutorial is to pick one of these methods and show you how it works.
 This will not be an exhaustive manual for implementing multi-language sites, but you will be able to manage more than one language with the techniques demonstrated.